FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 >
 > ${UG Scenario}

-Or put the universal generator sticker somewhere in your scenario image.
-(You can click the image and download it from GitHub)
+Or put the universal generator sticker somewhere in your scenario image (you can click the image and download it from GitHub).

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Stickers/Universal%20Generator%20Sticker.png width=12.5% height=12.5% />